 The Arms of 1672 therefore became the Carruthers chiefly Arms (the main part of any arms being the shield), which are openly misused by commercial enterprises.
 I say misused, as the arms only belong to an individual and not a family in general, and it is these arms that a new chief will be allowed to use through matriculation.
 At this point, the Lord Lyon by allowing this to happen, will confirm a Chief.
 Currently, as of October 2018, the recognised Carruthers arms carry no supporters. e.g. animals or people standing at the side of the shield, ‘supporting’ the arms.
 Any depiction to the contrary is wrong.

 There have been to date 12 recognised Carruthers Arms, one presumed a mistake in the blazon, all depicted above.
 Only 5 crests are recorded, two being used by 2 seperate individuals, all are blazoned and all recorded since the registration of Arms in 1672.

 The five crests include:

 - Crest: Serephim Volent Proper, registered by John the 9th of Holmains of the chiefly line of Carruthers of Holmains 1672.
 Used again by the Cadet branch of Dormont, registered in 1913, registered by Major Francis John Carruthers.

-- Crest: Depiction of the Sereph as an angel, Standing Volent Proper, registered by James Carruthers Steward of Annadale, in 1672.
+- Crest: Depiction of the Sereph as an angel, Standing Volent Proper, registered by James Carruthers of Isle, Steward of Annadale, in 1672.

-- Crest: Depiction of the Sereph as a Cherub Proper, used by Carruthers of Isle and again registered by Major John Peter Carruthers-Wade in 1854.
+- Crest: Depiction of the Sereph as a Cherub Proper, registered by Major John Peter Carruthers-Wade in 1854

 - Crest: Archangel Michael, in Armour, holding a spear Dexter Proper, registered by Rev William Mitchell-Carruthers, 1873.